Instructions for getting around our zoo

 In this section you will find:

-After leaving the Ability Café at Treetops, turn right and continue down the steep hill.
+After leaving the Treetop Tearoom, turn right and continue down the steep hill.
 You can access the toilets by taking a path on the right.

 You will find ring-tailed lemurs on your right as you go down the hill or exit from the toilets.
 From the café to the lemurs its around 100 metres.
 There is a portion of this hill without any animals.
-Further down the hill on your left you’ll find our Cape porcupines.
+Further down the hill on your left you’ll find our Kingdom of the Barbary Lion Habitat and Cape porcupines.

-As the hill starts to level out, you can find our Barbary lion house on your right.
-From the ring-tailed lemurs to lions, it’s around 200 metres.
-Continue the path as it curves right where you might see the lions in their outside paddock on your right.
-After the lions, the path curves to the left and has a moderate downhill gradient as you get another chance to see the prairie dogs and penguins again.
+From the ring-tailed lemurs to lions, it’s around 180 metres.
+Continue the path as it curves right.
+The path curves to the left and has a moderate downhill gradient as you get another chance to see the penguins again.

 As you move away from the prairie dog area, keep to the left.